damienlethiec/after-le-wagon/README.md

    [Computer Science Distilled].
 Best book ever!
 1. Improve your Git level by reading
    [Ry's Git Tutorial], it is free and amazing!
-1. Enjoy a funny dive into DevOps with [The Phoenix Project].

 ### Improve your Ruby skills